tsproisl/SoMeWeTa/README.md

     somewe-tagger --train <model> --ignore-tag <pseudo-tag> <file>

+Using the option `-x` or `--xml`, it is possible to train the tagger on an XML file.
+It is assumed that each XML tag is on a separate line:

+    somewe-tagger --xml --train <model> <file>

 ### Evaluating a model ###

 To evaluate a model, you need an annotated input file in the same